seomoz/moz_nav/README.md

 ## SASS

-We're using SASS for the CSS.
+We're using Compass/SASS for the CSS.
 You __should not__ edit the CSS files manually.
-Instead, edit the SASS files and run `rake sass:watch` to have it automatically compile your SASS files to CSS as you save changes to the SASS files.
+Instead, edit the SASS files and run `rake compass:watch` to have it automatically compile your SASS files to CSS as you save changes to the SASS files.